Trolls Band Together: Marketing

+Merchandise

-Universal and DreamWorks collaborated with several brands and product partnerships to promote the film for its marketing campaign, including ShineWater Beverages, ICEE, Shake Shack, Southwest Airlines, Candy, CAMP Store, and Puma, as well as international brands such as Zing Flowers.
+Universal Brand Development appointed Mattel as the global master toy licensee for the Trolls franchise, including said film, replacing Hasbro on March 22, 2022.
+Universal also collaborated with several brands and product partnerships to promote the film for its marketing campaign, including ShineWater Beverages, ICEE, Shake Shack, Southwest Airlines, Candy, CAMP Store, and Puma, as well as international brands such as Zing Flowers.

 A video game based on the film, titled Trolls: Remix Rescue, was released on October 27, 2023, by DreamWorks Animation and Game Mill Entertainment for PlayStation 4, PlayStation 5, Xbox One and Series X & S, Nintendo Switch, and PC.
 In this game, which takes place after the events of the second film Trolls World Tour, Poppy, Branch, and the player character must embark on a quest to save the Troll Kingdom from Chaz the Smooth Jazz Troll when he tries to take over the place by hypnotizing the residents with his saxophone.

 Theatrical

 Trolls Band Together began releasing in international markets, starting with Denmark on October 12, 2023, and made its premiere in Los Angeles on November 12, and was then released in the United States on November 17.
 After Trolls World Tour (2020) was simultaneously released on video on demand in addition to a limited number of theaters due to the COVID-19 pandemic, this film returned to being released exclusively in theaters.